चौलाई का उत्पादन प्रौद्योगिकी

 Amaranthus (चौलाई) is a primarily used as a pot herb.
 It is a most common leafy vegetable grown during summer and rainy season in India.
 The fresh tender leaves and stem give delicious preparation on cooking.
 It belongs to the family Amarantaceae.
 Most of the amaranthus species are originated in India or Indo-China region.
-Other species have originated in various other centres, such as North America, Central America, Mexico, South America and Mediterranean region.
 Among the leafy types A.tricolour L. is the main cultivated species in India.
-Other cultivated species are A. blitum and A. tristis it is more popular in south India.
+Other cultivated species of amaranthus are A. blitum and A. tristis it is more popular in south India.

 Amaranthus is a warm season crop adapted to the conditions of hot, humid tropics.
 However, it can also be grown under temperate climate during summer.
 It belongs to C-4 group of plants and has efficient photosynthetic abilities and responds best to full sunlight,